 First prize painting in Florence 2009

-On December 5th 2009 Matteo Renzi, Lord Mayor of Florence, officially opens the 7th Biennale Internazionale Dell’Arte Contemporanea in the Fortezza Da Basso.
+December 5th 2009 Matteo Renzi, Lord Mayor of Florence, officially opened the 7th Biennale Internazionale Dell’Arte Contemporanea in the Fortezza Da Basso.

-Reinder Ourensma shows three recent painted art works at this international event of contemporary art.
+Reinder Ourensma one of the participating artists showed three recent painted art works at this international event.

-During the final ceremony of this international comprehensive exhibition the three paintings by Reinder Ourensma has been awarded by the 12 headed international jury.
+During the final ceremony of this international comprehensive exhibition the paintings by Reinder Ourensma were gold awarded by the 12 headed international jury.

 The jury: “You had the majority of votes right from the beginning, there was no need to discuss it.
 We all think you have honoured us with your incredibly amazing work.”